 From Skip Barber Racing School to Formula BMW World champion

-He was born on 25th of September, 1991 in Auburn, California, and as a boy started to drive karting.
+He was born on September 25, 1991 in Auburn, California, and as a boy started to drive karting.
 In 2005, he was IKF Grand National champion in the Yamaha 100 cc class and also the semi-finalist of the Red Bull Formula 1 American Drivers search that helped him to make further progress.
 The following year, he received the Skip Barber Racing School scholarship to race in the National Championship.
 Rossi finished 3rd overall and at the age of 14 he became the youngest race winner in the series.

 Alexander Rossi was Formula BMW World champion